Diana, Princess

 the deaths of Diana, Dodi Fayed and their driver Henri Paul.

-It is feared the case could be hijacked by those,
+case could be hijacked by those, including Dodi's father Mohamed

-including Dodi's father Mohamed Al Fayed, the Harrods boss, who
+Al Fayed, the Harrods boss, who have put forward murder conspiracy

-death in 1997.
+theories surrounding Diana's death in 1997.

-The law requires an inquest to be held into the
+an inquest to be held into the death of anyone whose body is returned

-death overseas.
-The Government is believed to have been pushing
+to Britain after their death overseas.
+The Government is believed

-for the case to be dealt with and the Palace is understood to
+to have been pushing for the case to be dealt with and the Palace

-the Alma tunnel in Paris where it crashed.
+it entered the Alma tunnel in Paris where it crashed.

-The court dismissed an appeal lodged by Al Fayed
+The court dismissed

-in 1999 after French Judge Herve Stephan ruled that the Princess
+an appeal lodged by Al Fayed in 1999 after French Judge Herve

-was killed because the car's driver Henri Paul, an Al Fayed employee,
+Stephan ruled that the Princess was killed because the car's driver

-was drunk and speeding.
-Bodyguard Trevor Rees-Jones survived the
+Trevor Rees-Jones survived the crash

 Thursday April 4, 07:00 PM